John Kasich

-Kasich ran for president again in 2016, finishing in fourth place in the Republican primaries behind Donald Trump, Ted Cruz, and Marco Rubio.
-He won the primary in his home state of Ohio and finished second in New Hampshire.
-Kasich declined to support Trump as the Republican presidential nominee and did not attend the 2016 Republican National Convention, which was held in Ohio.
-From 2019 to 2023, Kasich was a CNN contributor.
-Since March 2023, he has been an analyst on NBC News.
+Kasich ran for president again in 2016, finishing in fourth place in the Republican primaries behind Donald Trump, Ted Cruz, and Marco Rubio, and winning the primary in Ohio.
+Kasich declined to support Trump as the Republican presidential nominee and did not attend the 2016 Republican National Convention.
+From 2019 to 2023, Kasich was a CNN contributor, and since then has been an analyst on NBC News.
 Kasich is known as one of Trump's most prominent critics within the Republican Party, and endorsed Democratic presidential nominee Joe Biden for president in a speech at the 2020 Democratic National Convention.